-Wasatch Infusion LLC Acquisition - In December 2021, pursuant to the executed asset purchase agreement on December 29, 2021, the Company completed the acquisition of Wasatch Infusion LLC ("Wasatch") for a purchase price of \$19.5 million, which is comprised of a \$17.8 million cash payment, a contingent \$2.0 million payment (included as a non-cash change in other noncurrent assets and liabilities within the consolidated statements of cash flows), and \$(.3) million of other purchase price adjustments.
+Wasatch Infusion LLC Acquisition - In December 2021, pursuant to the executed asset purchase agreement on December 29, 2021, the Company completed the acquisition of Wasatch Infusion LLC ("Wasatch") for a purchase price of \$19.5 million, which is comprised of a \$17.8 million cash payment, a contingent \$2.0 million payment (included as a non-cash change in other noncurrent assets and liabilities within the consolidated statements of cash flows), and \$(0.3) million of other purchase price adjustments.

 The allocation of the purchase price of Wasatch was accounted for as a business combination in accordance with ASC Topic 805, Business Combinations, with the total purchase price being allocated to the assets and liabilities acquired based on the relative fair value of each asset and liability.
-The following is a preliminary estimate of the allocation of the consideration transferred, open for accounts receivable and accounts payable, to acquired identifiable assets and assumed liabilities, as of December 31, 2021 (in thousands):
+The Company has finalized the purchase price allocation of the acquisition.
+Certain adjustments were made to preliminary valuation amounts related to accounts receivable, other assets and other assumed liabilities.
+The following is a final allocation of the consideration transferred to acquired identifiable assets and assumed liabilities (in thousands):

 Amount

-Accounts receivable \$ 3,410
+Accounts receivable \$ 2,688

 Inventories 2,038

 Intangible assets 4,245

-Other assets 958
+Other assets 769

 Accounts payable (6,686)

-Other assumed liabilities (940)
+Other assumed liabilities (965)

-Fair value Identifiable assets and liabilities 3,025
+Fair value identifiable assets and liabilities 2,089

-Goodwill (1) 16,430
+Goodwill (1) 17,366

-Purchase Price 19,455
+Purchase price \$ 19,455